Obama, in latest climate move, to pledge $3 billion for global fund

-WASHINGTON President Barack Obama will announce a $3 billion (1.92 billion pounds) U.S. contribution to an international fund to help poor countries cope with the effects of climate change, an administration official said on Friday.
+WASHINGTON President Barack Obama will announce a $3 billion U.S. contribution to an international fund to help poor countries cope with the effects of climate change, an administration official said on Friday.

 The large size of the contribution took climate policy watchers by surprise and doubles what other countries had previously pledged ahead of a Nov.
 20 deadline.
 It would be the second major move on climate change taken by Obama after big Democratic losses in last week's midterm elections.